 The provision of special reception conditions during the asylum procedure includes a specialised reception centre for unaccompanied children, CACR, and the accommodation of unaccompanied children who are 16 or older in CAR and CAR 2 as a measure of last resort, in the absence of appropriate alternatives or in pre-autonomy stages (see Types of Accommodation).
 CPR promotes family tracing, in partnership with the Portuguese Red Cross (CVP), if considered to be in the best interest of the child and taking into consideration the child’s opinion.

 To the extent that it is possible, and with consent of the applicants, family unity should be preserved in the provision of housing, while adult asylum seekers with special reception needs should be accommodated with adult relatives who are legally responsible for them and already present on the territory.

 Reception of survivors of torture and violence

-While ISS is specifically responsible for ensuring access to rehabilitation services for survivors of torture and serious violence, the provision of material reception conditions and health care adapted to the special needs of vulnerable persons seems to be submitted to the responsibility-sharing rules applicable to asylum seekers in general.
+While ISS is responsible for ensuring access to rehabilitation services for survivors of torture and serious violence, the provision of material reception conditions and health care adapted to the special needs of vulnerable persons seems to be dependent on the responsibility-sharing rules applicable to asylum seekers in general.